Mortgage Waiting Period After Bankruptcy And Foreclosure

 - FHA and VA will allow borrowers to purchase a home one year into a Chapter 13 Bankruptcy repayment plan with Trustee Approval

-- All payments needs to be on time during and after the Chapter 13 Bankruptcy
+- All payments need to be on time during and after the Chapter 13 Bankruptcy

 - Can qualify for conventional loans after 4 years of the dismissal date of Chapter 13

-- There is a waiting period of 3 years after the dismissal of the Chapter 13 for USDA Rural Development mortgage loans
+There is a waiting period of 3 years after the dismissal of Chapter 13 for USDA Rural Development mortgage loans.

 Qualifying For Conventional Loans After Short Sale

-- Fannie Mae and/or Freddie Mac guidelines on qualifying for conventional loans after a standard foreclosure is a seven year waiting period from the recorded date of foreclosure
+- Fannie Mae and/or Freddie Mac guidelines on qualifying for conventional loans after a standard foreclosure is a seven-year waiting period from the recorded date of the foreclosure

 - Conventional borrower can put down 5% down payment and has strong re-established credit after the short sale and/or deed in lieu of foreclosure